-Teachers desire for more engaging activities to teach with.
+Teachers desire more engaging activities to teach with.
 When they ask for certain supplies to make their classrooms more fun and engaging why don’t we listen?
 Grants are great but they require hours of time to fill out and submit for the CHANCE to maybe get supplies down the road.
 Time is something teachers pack.
 What about an engaging lesson a teacher wants to teach next week?
 Who is listening?

-The expectations for students is also something else teachers can’t control.
+The expectations for students are also something else teachers can’t control.
 These are usually set by people who most likely do not know individual students.
 But when students don’t meet the requirements, why don’t we ask our teachers what is going on?

 What if the class is really young and needed more phonemic awareness instead of phonics at the start of the year?
 After all, the curriculum guide is just a guide and it is created before anyone meets a single student.

 It is possible that a class can show great growth but still fall short of “requirements.”
-It is also entirely possible for a teacher to be amazing and his/her students not be able to show growth from year to the next because those students scores so well the previous year.
+It is also entirely possible for a teacher to be amazing and his/her students not be able to show growth from year to the next because those students scored so well the previous year.
 (You can’t show much growth if you score a 100%.)

 Teachers know and understand that each student grows and blossoms at their own pace and it is beautiful.
 We understand that getting to know a student and their needs is vital to reach a student before you even teach a student.
 See, teachers know the students and don’t view students as test scores.